mui/mui-x/docs/data/data-grid/server-side-data/aggregation.md

    <DataGridPremium aggregationFunctions={aggregationFunctions} />
    ```

-   The `GridAggregationFunctionDataSource` has a similar structure to `GridAggregationFunction`, but it doesn't have the properties that correspond to the computation of the aggregation.
+   The `GridAggregationFunctionDataSource` has a similar structure to `GridAggregationFunction`, but it doesn't have the properties that correspond to the computation of the aggregation, as the computation is done on the server.
 These properties are `apply` and `getCellValue`.

-   You can find full typing details on the [GridAggregationFunctionDataSource API page](/x/api/data-grid/grid-aggregation-function-data-source/).
+   See the [GridAggregationFunctionDataSource API page](/x/api/data-grid/grid-aggregation-function-data-source/) for more details.

 2. Use aggregationModel passed in the `getRows` method of `GridDataSource` to fetch the aggregated values.
    For the root level footer aggregation row, pass `aggregateRow` containing the aggregated values in the `GetRowsResponse`.